 And while the lineages of the Enantiornithes can be measured in millions of years, the life of one individual member of the group lasted just days.

-In a paper in the journal Nature Communications a team led by Fabien Knoll from the University of Manchester's Interdisciplinary Centre for Ancient Life (ICAL) in the UK, describe a 127-million-year-old Enantiornithes chick which died so young its skeleton had not yet turned into bone.
+The team, led by Fabien Knoll from the University of Manchester's Interdisciplinary Centre for Ancient Life (ICAL) in the UK, write that the 127-million-year-old Enantiornithes chick died so young its skeleton had not yet turned into bone.

-The fossil comprises an almost intact skeleton, less than five centimetres long.
-The researchers estimate it would have weighted just 85 grams when it was alive.
+The fossil comprises an almost intact skeleton.
+The researchers estimate it would have weighed just 85 grams when it was alive.

 Knoll and his colleagues investigated the tiny fossil by placing it inside synchrotrons in France, the US and the UK, thus permitting the examination of its bone structure to a resolution of less than one millionth of a metre.